Frequently Asked Questions (FAQs) for IT Pros

 A: You can access the latest preview version of Microsoft Edge by updating to the latest Windows 10 preview via the Windows Insider Program.
 To run the preview version of Microsoft Edge on a stable version of Windows 10 (or any other OS), you can download a Virtual Machine that we provide or use the upcoming RemoteEdge service.

 Q: How do I customize Microsoft Edge and related settings for my organization?

 A: You can use Group Policy or Microsoft Intune to manage settings related to Microsoft Edge, such as security settings, folder redirection, and preferences.
-See Group Policy and Mobile Device Management (MDM) settings for Microsoft Edge for a list of available policies for Microsoft Edge.
+See Group Policy and Mobile Device Management (MDM) settings for Microsoft Edge for a list of available policies for Microsoft Edge and configuration combinations.

 Q: Is Adobe Flash supported in Microsoft Edge?

 A: Currently, Adobe Flash is supported as a built-in feature of Microsoft Edge on devices running the desktop version of Windows 10.
 In July 2017, Adobe announced that Flash will no longer be supported after 2020.
-With Adobe no longer supporting Flash after 2020, Microsoft has started to phase out Flash from Microsoft Edge and Internet Explorer, culminating in the removal of Flash from Windows entirely by the end of 2020.
-This process began already for Microsoft Edge with Click-to-Run setting group policy giving you a way to control the list of websites that have permission to run Adobe Flash content.
+With Adobe no longer supporting Flash after 2020, Microsoft has started to phase out Flash from Microsoft Edge by adding the Configure the Adobe Flash Click-to-Run setting group policy giving you a way to control the list of websites that have permission to run Adobe Flash content.

 Q: Does Microsoft Edge support ActiveX controls or BHOs like Silverlight or Java?